kstzl/UrsinaNetworking/README.md

 # UrsinaNetworking
-A High level api to do networking with the Ursina Engine
+A high level API for networking with the Ursina Engine

 ## Creating a server
 ```python